Diving chamber: Working pressure

 A large range of working pressures are used, depending on the application of the chamber.
-Hyperbaric oxygen therapy is usually done at pressures not exceeding 18msw, or an absolute internal pressure of 2.8 bar.
+Hyperbaric oxygen therapy is usually done at pressures not exceeding 18 msw, or an absolute internal pressure of 2.8 bar.

 Decompression chambers are usually rated for depths similar to the depths that the divers will encounter during planned operations.
 Chambers using air as the chamber atmosphere are frequently rated to depths in the range of 50 to 90 msw, and chambers, closed bells and other components of saturation systems must be rated for at least the planned operational depth.
 The US Navy has Heliox saturation decompression schedules for depths up to 480 msw (1600 fsw).
 Experimental chambers may be rated for deeper depths.
 An experimental dive has been done to 701 msw (2300 fsw), so at least one chamber has been rated to at least this depth.

+Inspection, maintenance and testing

+There are three grades of safety inspection required for windows and viewports: